Other leave from employment

 The requirements for being granted a part-time pension differ somewhat in the private and public sectors.
 There are also special features in part-time pensions for agricultural entrepreneurs and seamen.

 As an employee, you may be entitled to leave from your work under certain conditions provided for by law.
-The right to certain kinds of leave is guaranteed by law (e.g. maternity and paternity leave).
+The right to certain kinds of leave is guaranteed by law (e.g. pregnancy and parental leave).
 Other kinds of leave must be agreed on with the employer (e.g. job alternation leave and part-time pension).
 The right to study leave is principally guaranteed by law, but the employer may legally postpone its start for a justifiable reason.

 Before applying for leave, find out what the applicable collective agreement specifies about leave and what your earnings would be during the leave.
 Also find out whether you can interrupt your leave if necessary and on what terms.